xyOz-dev/Roo-Code-Docs/docs/features/shell-integration.md

 **Workaround**: If you notice missing output, try closing and reopening the terminal tab, then run the command again.
 This refreshes the terminal connection.

 ## Troubleshooting Resources

+### Checking Debug Logs
+When shell integration issues occur, check the debug logs:
+1. Open Help → Toggle Developer Tools → Console
+2. Set "Show All Levels" to see all log messages
+3. Look for messages containing `[Terminal Process]`
+4. Check `preOutput` content in error messages:
+   - Empty preOutput (`''`) means VSCode sent no data
+   - This indicates a potential VSCode shell integration issue, or an upstream bug that is out of our control
+   - The absence of shell integration markers may require adjusting settings to work around possible upstream bugs or local workstation configuration issues related to shell initialization and VSCode's loading of special shell integration hooks

+### Using the VSCode Terminal Integration Test Extension
+The [VSCode Terminal Integration Test Extension](https://github.com/KJ7LNW/vsce-test-terminal-integration) helps diagnose shell integration issues by testing different settings combinations:

+1. **When Commands Stall**:
+   - If you see "command already running" warnings, click "Reset Stats" to reset the terminal state
+   - These warnings indicate shell integration is not working
+   - Try different settings combinations until you find one that works
+   - If it really gets stuck, restart the extension by closing the window and pressing F5

+2. **Testing Settings**:
+   - Systematically try different combinations of:
+     * Terminal Command Delay
+     * Shell Integration settings
+   - Document which combinations succeed or fail
+   - This helps identify patterns in shell integration issues

+3. **Reporting Issues**:
+   - Once you find a problematic configuration
+   - Document the exact settings combination
+   - Note your environment (OS, VSCode version, shell, and any shell prompt customization)
+   - Open an issue with these details to help improve shell integration

+### Additional Resources

 - [VSCode Terminal Output Issue #237208](https://github.com/microsoft/vscode/issues/237208)
 - [VSCode Terminal Integration Test Repository](https://github.com/KJ7LNW/vsce-test-terminal-integration)